 • Gamvar varnish gives a very quick finishing as it can be applied to the paintings when they are touch dry and not fully cured.
 It is also easy to remove without damaging the artwork.

 • Remember, the more the number of coats of varnish, the deeper and more vibrant shall be the effect.
-A spray varnish simply takes 10 minutes to dry out.
+A spray varnish takes 10 minutes to dry out.
 Depending on the required sheen, you can add further coats to your artwork.
-Always make sure to absolutely dry out the previous coats before applying the new ones.
+Always make sure to dry out the previous coats before applying the new ones.

 • Always work in an area that is dust-free.
 This will prevent any dirt from sticking to your painting before or while applying the varnish.

 • You should also keep the temperature and humidity in mind while applying the varnish.
 A very cold or an extremely humid atmosphere can trap moisture between the painting layer and the varnish coat, damaging the color scheme of the artwork or making it look opaque.

 • Dry clean your painting with a soft and clean brush or a plain cloth before varnishing.
 You do not want any dust particle to get trapped in your varnishing layer.

 • Use a flat, soft and wide, compact brush for the procedure.
 This gives a continuous finishing to your painting.

 • Try to place your work on a horizontal (and not vertical) surface while applying the coat with a brush.
 If you place it vertically, the varnish might run down and drip.
 In the case of spray varnishes, place your work vertically for a perfect result.
 You must also avoid touching the varnish before it dries, as this might leave fingerprint marks on the finishing.